tom-bjorkholm/config_as_json/example/src/example/README.md

 - `refresh_seconds`
 - `max_items`

-Three kinds of compatibility are shown:
+The example demonstrates three kinds of compatibility:

 - `title` is an old name for `report_name`
 - `refresh_interval` is an old name for `refresh_seconds`